 Enriching lives through dance

-During this period of lockdown we have moved our current classes and activities online for you.
+Our classes are coming back live in our studios.
 To check out what’s on follow this link or go to our class page

-We will be following the latest Government guidelines and roadmap announced on 22nd February 2021 and aim to be back fully open again by the autumn 2021.
+We are following the Government’s roadmap to recovery and aim to be back fully open again by the autumn 2021.

 Getting back into our building – our phased return to our building

-From 8th March we will be working on a gradual return to our building.
-To do this we will be following the Government Roadmap and required safety guidelines.
+We will be working on a gradual return to our building following the Government Roadmap and required safety guidelines.

 September we hope to see a full return to our building offering a full schedule of classes and activities and see the reopening of our theatre – The Court Theatre